No9/dtrace-express/README.md

 # dtrace -n ':::trace { printf("%s %s", copyinstr(arg0), copyinstr(arg1)) }'
 ```

-And you should get out put like
+Make some requests from the browser to http://localhost:3000/ And you should get out put like this

 ```
 dtrace: description ':::trace ' matched 1 probe